Professionalism Codes Explained: How Unwritten Rules Shape Workplaces, Exclude Outsiders, and Confuse Style with Competence

 The Visible Rules

-Professionalism refers to the norms, expectations, and standards that govern behavior in workplace settings.
+Professionalism refers to the social norms, expectations, and standards that govern behavior in workplace settings.
 These norms cover virtually every aspect of how people present themselves at work:

 Appearance: What to wear (suits, business casual, uniforms), how to groom (haircuts, facial hair, makeup, nail polish), what accessories are appropriate (jewelry, watches, tattoo visibility), and what physical presentation signals competence and respect.